SAP for Certificate and Undergraduate Associate Students

 - Georgia State University uses a plus-minus grading system for the 4 year and higher programs; a 4.5 GPA scale.
 The 2 year programs will not use a plus-minus grading system, but will maintain a 4.0 GPA scale.

 - Pace: The pace at which a student must progress within his/her program of study is 66.66 percent of the total hours attempted must be earned.

 - Maximum timeframe: The maximum amount of hours a student may receive financial aid is 150 percent of the total hours published in his/her program of study.

 Students must meet each of the measures to continue receiving financial aid at Georgia State University.
 These standards apply to part-time students as well as full-time students.
 Satisfactory Academic Progress is measured at the end of each term of enrollment after grades have been officially published.
-Students are notified on his/her student account on PAWS at http://paws.gsu.edu, student Georgia State email, and letter mail.
+Students are notified on his/her student account on PAWS at http://paws.gsu.edu and student Georgia State University email.

 The Satisfactory Academic Progress standards are applied to all of Georgia State University’s student population admitted to Certificate and Associate Degree Programs.
 This population includes, but is not limited to:

 - Students that receive or have received financial aid.